 Some of the open-source e-commerce platforms are:

-– Magento: A leading e-commerce platform.
-The flexible features allow you to control the look, content, and function of your website.
+- Magento: A leading e-commerce platform.
+The flexible features allow you to control your website’s look, content, and function.

--WooCommerce: It is an e-commerce platform for WordPress.
+- WooCommerce: It is an e-commerce platform for WordPress.
 It operates over 37% of online stores.
-It helps in product management, order processing, and a shopping cart function.
+It helps with product management, ordering, and a shopping cart function.

 The hosted eCommerce platform is primarily for those who have no technical skills.
-This type of platform is limited to personal choices; its specific theme dictates the site’s looks, features, and capabilities.
+This platform type is limited to personal choices; its specific theme dictates the site’s looks, features, and capabilities.

 Some of the hosted e-commerce platforms are: